-- If your child has fever (temperature more than 37.5 Celsius), keep him/her home until he/she is fever free for at least 24 hours without the use of any fever reducing medications. - If your child has vomiting and is feeling unwell, keep him/her home until 24 hours after their last episode. - If the child has diarrhoea and is feeling unwell, keep him/her home until 24 hours after their last episode. - If your child has vomiting associated with diarrhoea, keep him/her home from school until 48 hours after their last episode. - If your child shows any of the symptoms of upper respiratory infection like cough, runny nose, shortness of breath, sore throat, loss of smell, loss of taste and headache, keep him/her home until he/ she is free of symptoms. - If your child has streptococcal sore throat, keep him/her home until 24 hours after starting an antibiotic. - If your child has bacterial/viral conjunctivitis, keep him/her home until 24 hours after starting an antibiotic. - If your child has a known contagious infection like chickenpox, measles, mumps, rubella, hand-foot-mouth disease, influenza, keep him/her home until he/she is free from the infection. - Children taking antibiotics for contagious bacterial infections should be kept home for 24 hours after their first dose. - If your child is unable to participate in normal everyday activities, such as PE or outdoor play, then the child should not be in school.
+- 1. If your child has fever (temperature more than 37.5 Celsius), keep him/her home until he/she is fever free for at least 24 hours without the use of any fever reducing medications. - 2.
+If your child has vomiting and is feeling unwell, keep him/her home until 24 hours after their last episode. - 3.
+If the child has diarrhoea and is feeling unwell, keep him/her home until 24 hours after their last episode. - 4.
+If your child has vomiting associated with diarrhoea, keep him/her home from school until 48 hours after their last episode. - 5.
+If your child shows any of the symptoms of upper respiratory infection-like cough, runny nose, shortness of breath, sore throat, loss of smell, loss of taste and headache, keep him/her home until he/ she is free of symptoms. - 6.
+If your child has streptococcal sore throat, keep him/her home until 24 hours after starting an antibiotic. - 7.
+If your child has bacterial/viral conjunctivitis, keep him/her home until 24 hours after starting an antibiotic. - 8.
+If your child has a known contagious infection like chickenpox, measles, mumps, rubella, hand-foot-mouth disease, influenza, keep him/her home until he/she is free from the infection. - 9.
+Children with any skin rash will be sent home and only allowed to return to school with their treating doctor's clearance certificate. - 10.
+Children taking antibiotics for contagious bacterial infections should be kept home for 24 hours after their first dose. - 11.
+If your child is unable to participate in normal everyday activities, such as PE or outdoor play, then the child should not be in school.